CS2103JAN2017-W10-B3/main/src/test/data/ManualTesting/TestScript.md

 5. Select a deadline task without keyword "select"
 >  To type: `d1`
-	> * The deadline task with index "e1" will be selected and highlighted in grey in the deadline task panel
+	> * The deadline task with index "d1" will be selected and highlighted in grey in the deadline task panel

 6. Select a floating task without keyword "select"
 >  To type: `f1`
-	> * The floating task with index "e1" will be selected and highlighted in grey in the floating task panel
+	> * The floating task with index "f1" will be selected and highlighted in grey in the floating task panel

+7. Select multiple floating tasks without keyword "select"
+>  To type: `f1-3`
+	> * The floating tasks with index f1, f2 and f3 will be selected and highlighted in grey in the floating task panel

+8. Select multiple floating tasks without keyword "select", with the number sequence inverted
+>  To type: `e4-2`
+	> * The floating tasks with index e4, e3 and e2 will be selected and highlighted in grey in the floating task panel

+9. Select multiple floating tasks without keyword "select", with the number sequence inverted, and without specifying the task
+>  To type: `4-2`
+	> * The deadline tasks with index d4, d3 and d2 will be selected and highlighted in grey in the deadline task panel

 ### Editing tasks